 Why Join COST?

-Click here to download the COST Prospective Member Packet.
+Click here to download the COST Prospective Member Document.

 COST membership is exclusive – only multistate corporations which are not engaged in the business of tax advising or consulting may apply for membership.
 The annual dues (see dues structure below) allow your corporation to benefit from saving taxes as a result of the identification of tax savings opportunities, efficient use of professional staff time through participation in a national network of corporate state tax professionals sharing technical knowledge, and resources from being a direct and indirect beneficiary of the legislative activities and advocacy of COST.